 - EdD, Nova Southeastern University

-Su has appeared in numerous television programs, including NBC’s national Nightly News, and regional and local news segments, as well as more than fifty newspaper articles and magazines (including the RedBook Magazine) for her expertise in mathematics education, curriculum development, early childhood education, gifted education, and child rearing.
-Author of numerous teacher resource books and college textbook in mathematics education, Su shares her expertise with educators, community leaders, parents, and lawmakers through workshops, seminars, conferences, journal publications, and classroom demonstrations.
+Su has appeared in numerous television programs, including NBC's national Nightly News, and regional and local news segments, as well as more than fifty newspaper articles and magazines (including the RedBook Magazine) for her expertise in mathematics education, curriculum development, early childhood education, gifted education, and child-rearing.
+Author of numerous teacher resource books and college textbooks in mathematics education, Su shares her expertise with educators, community leaders, parents, and lawmakers through workshops, seminars, conferences, journal publications, and classroom demonstrations.
 Su is a known national consultant in mathematics education.

 Academic Research, Mathematics Education, Science Education, Technology, Distance Education, Gifted Education, Charter School Education, Early Childhood Education, Computer Education, Community and Human Services programs, Curriculum and Instruction, Governance, Special Education, Autism, Music, International Education, and Foreign Languages.